rust-lang/rfcs/text/3537-msrv-resolver.md

 workaround it is to set `CARGO_RESOLVER_PRECEDENCE=maximum` which will then lose all other protections.
 As we said, this is likely fine but then there will be no way to opt-out for the subset of maintainers who want to keep their support definition vague.
-As things evolve, we could re-evaluate making `"auto"` the default.
+As things evolve, we could re-evaluate making `"<tbd-name-representing-currently-running-rust-toolchain>"` the default.

 ~~We could encourage people to set their MSRV by having `cargo new` default `package.rust-version`.~~ **However**, if people aren't committed to verifying that was implicitly set,